USS Washington (BB-56): Mariana and Palau Islands campaign

 With the 1st Mobile Fleet defeated and withdrawing, Washington and the rest of TF 58 returned to the Marianas.
 She continued to screen the carriers during the Battle of Guam until 25 July, when Washington steamed with the carriers of TG 58.4 to raid the Palau Islands.
 The attacks lasted until 6 August, when Washington, Indiana, Alabama, the light cruiser Birmingham, and escorting destroyers were detached as TG 58.7 to proceed to Eniwetok.
 After arriving there on 11 August, the ships refueled and replenished ammunition and other supplies, remaining there for most of the month.
 On 30 August, the task group got underway with the rest of the fast carrier strike force, which by now had been transferred to Third Fleet command and renumbered TF 38.
 At this time, Washington was assigned to TG 38.3.
 The ships sailed first south to the Admiralty Islands and then west, back to the Palaus.
-There, the carriers began a series of strikes from 6 to 8 September on various targets in the Palaus; Washington contributed her heavy guns to the bombardment of Peleliu and Anguar before the marines assaulted both islands later that month.
+There, the carriers began a series of strikes from 6 to 8 September on various targets in the Palaus; Washington contributed her heavy guns to the bombardment of Peleliu and Angaur before the marines assaulted both islands later that month.

 On 9 and 10 September, task groups 38.1, 38.2, and 38.3 left the Palaus to raid Japanese airfields on Mindanao in the southern Philippines, part of the standard practice to neutralize nearby positions that could interfere with the upcoming assault on the Palaus.
 Finding few Japanese forces on the island, the carriers shifted north to the Visayas in the central Philippines from 12 to 14 September.
 The carrier groups then withdrew to refuel at sea before returning to the Philippines to attack airfields on Luzon from 21 and 22 September before making further attacks on installations in the Visayas on 24 September.
 The carrier groups then proceeded north to make a series of strikes on airfields in Okinawa, Formosa, and Luzon in preparation for the upcoming invasion of the Philippines.